momentohq/client-sdk-javascript/examples/deno/web-sdk/README.md

 This example shows how to use Momento Cache via the Momento Web SDK inside of a [Deno](https://deno.land/) runtime.

+The Web SDK supports the full Momento API (including collections like Dictionaries and SortedSets, plus the ability to publish to Momento Topics).
+It also has a complete TypeScript/JavaScript API that makes it simpler to write code to interact with Momento.
+This can save you time and effort when developing your Worker.

 ## Getting Started

 1. [Install deno](https://deno.land/manual@v1.36.1/getting_started/installation) using your preferred method.